engeir/hack-md-notes/power-spectrum.md

 As one can see, the single exponential does not do a good job, while the double exponential and the power law both follow the decay of the original time series well.
+From the statistics provided by **lmfit**, the double exponential fit comes out on top with respect to the `R-squared` value, with a value $0.006222$ higher than what the power law fit obtained.
 The fitting parameters are four for the double exponential, and two for the power law.
 One should note, however, that the time axis has also been adjusted to improve the fit of the power law.

 ### Exponential(s)